madhurimaDani/CMPE283-Assignment2/README.md

   - Built the kernel
   - Rewatched lecture on canvas and understood steps to be performed
   - Researched about cpuid instruction and cpu leaf node
-  - Understood where to make changes to implement the assignment
+  - Understood where to make and what changes to implement the assignment
   - Created documentation and updated README.md

 ### [2] Steps Followed